Charitable Remainder Trust

 - The amount paid to income beneficiaries may be fixed (the same amount each year, offering the security of fixed payments) or variable (based on a percentage of the trust value, offering the possibility that payments may grow over time).

-- When the trust term ends (usually upon the passing of the income beneficiaries), the amount remaining in the trust is distributed by the trustee to the Adler School for use as you directed.
+- When the trust term ends (usually upon the passing of the income beneficiaries), the amount remaining in the trust is distributed by the trustee to Adler University for use as you directed.

 Please note: In the case of Canadian supporters, charitable gift annuities and charitable remainder trusts feature somewhat different characteristics and tax benefits.